LorenzoMartini/rust-tcp-io-perf/README.md

 1) Run server
 - Go on the machine where you wanna launch the server (or ssh into it)
 - Open a terminal
-- `cd` into the inner `rust-tcp-bw` folder
+- `cd` into the inner `code` folder
-- Run `cargo run --bin server --release` (or compile and run, meaning `cargo build --bin server --release` and once compiled `./target/release/server`).
+- Run `cargo run --bin server-bw --release` (or compile and run, meaning `cargo build --bin server-bw --release` and once compiled `./target/release/server-bw`).
 You can specify the port you wanna listen on with `-p <port_number>`.

 2) Run client
 - Go on the machine where you wanna launch the client (or ssh into it)
 - Open a terminal
-- `cd` into the inner `rust-tcp-bw` folder
+- `cd` into the inner `code` folder
-- Run `cargo run --bin client --release` (or compile and run, meaning `cargo build --bin client --release` and once compiled `./target/release/client`).
+- Run `cargo run --bin client-bw --release` (or compile and run, meaning `cargo build --bin client-bw --release` and once compiled `./target/release/client-bw`).
 You can specify a bunch of parameters.
 Run the program with the `-h` option to see available params.
 Make sure you specify the right address and port to connect to the server, using parameters `-a <address> -p <port>`.

-You should see the client tracking progress, and when he's done you should see the server printing all the rounds of data in format `[n_bytes,time,time_us]`, followed by a summary with the bandwidth information.
+You should see the client tracking progress, and when he's done you should see the server printing a visual distribution of data, followed by a summary with the bandwidth information.

 If you want to test the two-way communication, then setup 2 servers and then run the 2 clients together.

 ### Running via scripts

 I have provided scripts to run the benchmarks automatically, <strong>runner.py</strong> and <strong>runner_bidirectional.py</strong>.
 For these scripts you will need to edit the configuration file.
 Change values in `config_bw.config` (or `config_latency.config`), or create a config file in the same format with the same keys and change values.
-You can specify the program to test (whether `rust-tcp-bw` or `rust-tcp-latency`) in your config file.
+You can specify the program to test (whether `bw` or `latency`) in your config file.

 The config file is important because it will contain a bunch of things like machines names, ssh keys, username to use for the ssh, that will be necessary to run your programs.